Skip to content

 Step 6: Conciliation

-The conciliation conference is facilitated by the conciliator and brings the parties together to discuss the issues in dispute, in a safe and confidential environment.
+The conciliation is facilitated by the conciliator and brings the parties together to discuss the issues in dispute, in a safe and confidential environment.

-• listen to the parties and help them come up with ways to resolve the dispute.
+The conciliator will encourage understanding and communication between the parties and work with the parties to come up with ways to resolve the dispute.

 If a party does not participate in conciliation